Southeast Asian & Pacific Languages

 |Hispanic or Latino||1|

-Americans aren’t the only ones with an interest in Southeast Asian & Pacific.
+Southeast Asian & Pacific appeals to people across the globe.
 About 9.1% of those with this major are international students.

 How Much Do Southeast Asian & Pacific Languages Majors Make?